p-stannis/api-mern/README.md

-# Creating a simple api experimenting the Mongo + Express + Node stack
+# Simple API with the Mongo + Express + Node stack

 To run